We are absolute beginners

 If attending these for the first time, check with the leader/organiser what kit to carry, food needs, duration, route and escape options, how you will get to the start and how to get back at the end.
+Get the phone number of the leader or a run-buddy so if you decide to leave the run or get lost, you can call them and let them know.
 Don’t be put off by the apparent distance and duration since they are not races, but important time on legs.

 SOCIAL EVENTS: Another to look out for on the website are social event that the club organises.
 These come in many forms – some requiring running, drinking, eating, camping, dancing or dressing up.
 Some social events include just one of these while if you are lucky, others include all of them!
 We also run free talks in the winter which are both interesting and inspirational.

 RESPONSIBILITY: When new to hill running it is worth remembering that it is your own responsibility for your safety, and to look out for others.
 In social events or club training, find out who is the leader.
 Take their phone number.
 If you have problems, let them know or tell someone.
 If you lose the group, give the leader a call straight away.

 On longer runs, if you are struggling to keep up then let the leader know.
 Discuss escape routes and agree a plan to either finish or how to abort and confirm with the leader that you are off the hill safely.